CopterExpress/clover/docs/en/copterhack2022.md

 Teams are invited to participate in the work on the following company cases:

 1. Modification of the PX4 firmware version v1.
 12. 0 for Clover.
-2. Develop the PX4 v flight controller board based on COEX Pix with 55*40 mm and install Raspberry Pi Compute mode 4.
+2. Develop the PX4 v flight controller board based on COEX Pix with 55*40 mm and install Raspberry Pi CM 4.

      * The list of cases will be expanded.

 ## CopterHack 2022 stages

-The qualifying and project development stages of the competition are held in an online format; the choice of the format of the final tour remains open.
+The qualifying and project development stages of the competition are held in an online format; the format of the final round is a hybrid (online + offline).
 The competition involves monthly updates from the teams with regular feedback from the jury.
 To participate in the final stage, you need to prepare a final video and a presentation about the project's results.

 1. Qualifying round.
 Collection of applications (June 1 — October 31, 2021).
 2. Project development.
 Project mentorship (June 1, 2021 — February 28, 2022).